benschaf/flash-cli/TESTING.md

 ## Lighthouse Audit

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (especially if developing in Gitpod), as this can have knock-on effects of performance.

-If you don't have Lighthouse in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

-Don't just test the home page (unless it's a single-page application).
-Make sure to test the Lighthouse Audit results for all of your pages.

-**IMPORTANT**: You must provide screenshots of the results, to "prove" that you've actually tested them.

-Sample Lighthouse testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.

 | Device | Screenshot | Notes |